ilios/user-guide/dashboard/calendar-view-options.md

 #### Viewing a Multi-day Event

-This appears underneath the Calendar when any event spans more than one day.&#x20;
+This appears underneath the Calendar when any event spans more than one day.

 ![](../.gitbook/assets/mult-day\_view.png)